aperkaz/onboarding/README.md

 $ npm test //runs tests with coverage
 ```
 #### Selenium tests
-Selenium service is present in docker-compose.yml.
-It is run be default with `docker-compose up -d`
+Selenium service is present in docker-compose.local.test.yml.
+You can start it with `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.local.test.yml up test`.
-but has no affect on other service (they are not aware of tests running).
 It usually takes ~10 minutes to run
 so be patient, it does not mean it freeze.
 When tests are done container stops and can be restarted any time
-in Kitematic or by running `docker-compose start test`.
+in Kitematic or by running `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.local.test.yml up test`
+or with Kitematic.
 Test results output is configurable and right now it is set
 as `spec` (human readable command line output to be read in docker logs) and `junit` which output can be found in
 /tmp (locally mounted directory).
 Every `*.js` file from onboarding `test` directory will be run in separate
 session (no need to reference it anywhere, it just needs to exist).